Hire employees in TopDutch

 Dutch employment law can be complicated if you’re just starting out.
 The Netherlands Enterprise Agency sets out 12 legal obligations you must consider during the recruitment process.

-1) Screen your future employees.
+3) Screen your future employees

 Depending on the sensitivity of the role this could be anything from checking references to security clearances through the Dutch Intelligence Agency.

-3) Register as an employer
+5) Register as an employer with the Tax Administration

 international-hire-law-employees-1850×1060-1

-6) Provide healthy and safe working conditions
+8) Provide healthy and safe working conditions

 Risk inventories include factors such as what risks your employees may face in the workplace, the measures that have been taken to prevent them, and planning for emergencies.
-If you have less than 25 employees you can do this yourself via tools provided the business association in your industry, if you have more than 25 employees this task has to be done by a risk assessment officer.
-Once you’ve completed it, you must display it in a place easily accessible and known to your employees.
+If you have less than 25 employees you can do this yourself via tools provided by the business association in your industry, if you have more than 25 employees this task has to be done by a risk assessment officer.
+Once you've completed it, you must display it in a place easily accessible and known to your employees.

-8) Deduct social insurances
+10) Deduct social insurance

 As an employer, it is your responsibility to deduct national insurance and employee insurance from your employees wage.
-The contributions they make are a percentage of their income, and come as a part of the overall payroll tax.
+The contributions they make are a percentage of their income and come as a part of the overall payroll tax.
 Self-employed workers are responsible for paying national insurance themselves, as part of their income tax; they are not obliged to pay employee insurance however voluntary employee insurance is recommended.

-9) Verifying health insurance
+11) Verify health insurance

 It is a legal requirement for workers in the Netherlands, regardless of nationality, to have Dutch health insurance.
 If they haven't, they will be fined and the Dutch Healthcare Institute will take it out for them, after which they are obliged to pay the premiums back to them.